-Talk naturally, forget what you see at concerts
+Talk and act naturally, forget what you see at concerts

 This is the big one.
 I know we’ve all been to concerts and heard the singer say things like “it’s really great to be here” and “Hello, (City/State name)”.
 You can almost count on these things.

 My friends and I have used it as a drinking game.
 If the singer says “it’s really great to be here” then we take a drink.
 If the singer says the city name we take a drink.
 If they say the state name, we take two drinks.
 If they say both, we have to chug whatever we have.

 Of course, we only drink soda at concerts…

 The best thing you can do is talk naturally.
 Forget the cliche’ and just be natural.
 You can use some of the standards if you’re totally stumped, but try to be original and most of all mean what you say.
 Don’t tell the crowd you love them.
 You don’t love them.
 You love that they are there, so say that.

 Don’t act the fool.
 I’ve seen font-men (and women) try to dance when they’ve got no moves, over sing, yell at patrons, try to show up other band members.
 Stay calm.
 Know your talents and help your band mates shine.

 Plan breaks to talk to the crowd and what you’ll say on those breaks

 We usually like to keep the night moving by not stopping between songs.
 We’ll get to the end of the song and the drummer, or whoever starts the next song, will take us right into the next song.